ominusliticus/learning_scientific_computing/_sources/basics_of_cpp.md

 After this chapter, you should be able to:
 1. Write a _Hello, World!_ program
 1. Write a program that does file input and output
-1. Solve a first-order linear differential equation
+1. Solve a first-order differential equation

 ## Programming syntax, keywords, functions and more